Command Line Interface

 uploading processes...

-If you or your team have modified process both local and cloud, CLI prompt you what do you want to do in order to solve conflicts:
+If you or your team have modified processes both locally and in the cloud, CLI prompts you on how to resolve conflicts:

 Do you want force push to origin? yes/no: